TechupBusiness/simple-docker-multi-project/README.md

 Docker knowledge is not required to get started, all services can be configured in a single `.env` file.
 Having Docker knowledge allows to add new and extend existing services (databases, caches, ...).
 Pull requests are welcome!

+If you need a cloud infrastructure for multiple server (like kubernetes or docker swarm), you better start using another project.
+Cloud functionality will maybe come one day to this project, but not for now.

 The "shipped" system services are mostly using official repositories.
 Therefore all projects created by this setup will be always up-to-date, even if there is no update in this project.
 It's just an architecture "helper", not an application.